-Is it easy to install and set up a smart doorbell?
+Is it easy to install and set up a video doorbell?

-Can smart doorbells interact with other smart devices?
+Can video doorbells interact with other smart devices?

-If you have a screen-packing Amazon Echo device, like the Amazon Echo Show or Echo Spot, Ring doorbells can beam video feeds to the display’s of those Alexa products.
 Elsewhere, you can use IFTTT (If This Then That) applications to make smart doorbells communicate with and trigger other smart devices in your home.
-For instance, if you had Philips Hue smart bulbs installed, you could program them to come on whenever the doorbell is pushed – useful for giving the appearance that you’re at home even when you are away.
+For instance, if you had Philips Hue Smart Bulbs installed, you could program them to come on whenever the doorbell is pushed – useful for giving the appearance that you’re at home even when you are away.

 The Ring Doorbell 2

 The Ring Video Doorbell 2 is our overall top pick when it comes to buying a smart doorbell which can be installed with wired or wireless installation.
 Powered by either the mains or a rechargeable battery, it’s very easy to install, offering installation flexibility that no other doorbell can lay claim to.
 Its notification alerts are swift, and the full HD video it sends to your smart device is clear and of consistently good quality.